-If Open.Connection is NULL, and Open.Durable is FALSE1.7.
+For the specified Open, the client MUST select a connection as specified in section 3.2.4.1.7.
 If no connection is available, the client MUST fail the enumeration operation.

-If Open.Connection is not NULLOtherwise, the client initializes an SMB2 QUERY_DIRECTORY Request, following the syntax specified in section 2.2.37.
+Otherwise, the client initializes an SMB2 QUERY_DIRECTORY Request, following the syntax specified in section 2.2.37.
 The SMB2 header MUST be initialized as follows:

-- The Command field is set to SMB2 QUERY DIRECTORY. - The SessionId field is set to Open.TreeConnect.Session.SessionId. - The TreeId field is set to Open.TreeConnect.TreeConnectId.
+- The Command field is set to SMB2 QUERY_DIRECTORY. - The SessionId field is set to Open.TreeConnect.Session.SessionId. - The TreeId field is set to Open.TreeConnect.TreeConnectId.

-The SMB2 QUERY_DIRECTORY Request MUST be initialized as follows:
+The SMB2 QUERY DIRECTORY Request MUST be initialized as follows:

 - The FileInformationClass field is set to the InformationClass that is received from the application. - The OutputBufferLength field is set to the maximum output buffer that the calling application will accept. - If a file specifier string is provided, the client copies it into the Buffer[] and sets the FileNameOffset to the offset, in bytes, from the beginning of the SMB2 header to the start of the Buffer[]; and the FileNameLength to the length, in bytes, of the file specifier string.
-Otherwise, it sets FileNameOffset and FileNameLength to 0. - If a file index was provided by the application, the client sets the value in the FileIndex field and sets SMB2_INDEX_SPECIFIED to TRUE in the Flags field. - The FileId field is set to Open.FileId. - The Flags field MUST be set to a combination of zero or more of the following bit values, as specified in section 2.2.37: - SMB2 RESTART SCANS if the application requested that the enumeration be restarted. - SMB2_REOPEN if the application requested that the enumeration be restarted and indicated that the file specifier has changed<129>. - SMB2_RETURN_SINGLE_ENTRY if the application requested that only a single entry be returned.
+Otherwise, it sets FileNameOffset and FileNameLength to 0. - If a file index was provided by the application, the client sets the value in the FileIndex field and sets SMB2_INDEX_SPECIFIED to TRUE in the Flags field. - The FileId field is set to Open.FileId. - The Flags field MUST be set to a combination of zero or more of the following bit values, as specified in section 2.2.37: - SMB2_RESTART_SCANS if the application requested that the enumeration be restarted.

+- SMB2_REOPEN if the application requested that the enumeration be restarted and indicated that the file specifier has changed<130>. - SMB2_RETURN_SINGLE_ENTRY if the application requested that only a single entry be returned.